 Yes.
 Flowerhorns generally are aggressive.
-Males are especially aggressive during breeding.
+Male flowerhorns are especially aggressive during breeding.

 Flowerhorns are almost otherworldly, due to their unique range of coloration and nuchal humps, a truly spectacular fish.

-Though a bit to handle and manage, it’s definitely worth it if you’re up for the challenge.
+Though these fish are a bit to handle and manage, it’s definitely worth it if you’re up for this challenge in the aquarium hobby.

 Is there something missing from this article, or do you have a question?
 Let me know in a comment below.